carblue/acos5/README.md

 [![Build Status](https://travis-ci.org/carblue/acos5.svg?branch=master)](https://travis-ci.org/carblue/acos5)

 Driver for Advanced Card Systems (ACS)  ACOS5 Smart Card<br>
-  V2.00 (CryptoMate64),
+  V2.00 (CryptoMate64),<br>
-  V3.00 (CryptoMate Nano),
+  V3.00 (CryptoMate Nano),<br>
-  not yet V4.X0 Smartcard EVO (CryptoMate EVO), but it looks like I'm going to be able to get this promising hardware to work with OpenSC<br>
+  V4.X0 EVO (CryptoMate EVO)<br>
 as external modules, operating within the OpenSC software framework (versions supported: 0.20.0 - 0.25.1).

+Support for the EVO chip is given partially, work in progress to be completed.
+By default, this hardware is operated in protocol T=1 (different from the other supported hardware, T=0).
+OpenSC wants to handle the APDU case 'SC_APDU_CASE_4_SHORT' differently for T=0/T=1 protocols, but that's not how the ACOS5 EVO behaves.
+Thus, currently, for the EVO card only, patching OpenSC source code is required (use file diff_apdu_c.txt) like that:<br>

+user@host:~/path/to/opensc-0.25.1$ patch -b src/libopensc/apdu.c diff_apdu_c.txt

 The respective reference manual for Your hardware is available on request from: info@acs.com.hk